-During 2019, the Company committed to investing €518 million in 14 private equity funds in France, Europe and the United States.
+During 2019, CNP Assurances group committed to investing €518 million in 14 private equity funds in France, Europe and the United States.
 These funds invest mainly in SMEs and midcaps operating in various economic sectors.

 At 31 December 2019, the private equity portfolio represented a net commitment of €4.7 billion for a carrying amount of €2.6 billion.